On this page

 }

 Note: Middleware runs in the Edge Runtime, not Node.js.
 VS Code's Node debugger can't attach to it.
-Use console.log for middleware debugging — logs appear in the terminal.
+Use console.log and check the terminal output.

 ErrorEnvironmentCause

-window is not definedServerBrowser API in Server Component
+window is not definedServerBrowser API used in a Server Component

 404 on dynamic routeServergenerateStaticParams returned empty or dynamicParams = false

-Middleware redirect loopEdgeRedirect target also matches middleware — add exclusion
+Middleware redirect loopEdgeRedirect target matches middleware pattern, add exclusion

-For Next.js errors that span Server Components, Client Components, and API routes — especially data-fetching bugs where the wrong data arrives at the wrong component — paste the component tree and the error into DebugAI.
-It reads the full chain from server fetch to client render and identifies where data goes wrong.
+For Next.js bugs that cross Server Components, Client Components, and API routes — especially when the wrong data arrives at the wrong component — paste the error and component tree into DebugAI.
+It traces the full chain from server fetch to client render and shows where the data goes wrong.

 Debug faster starting today.